Henrique-Peixoto/typescript-the-net-ninja/README.md

 ```ts
 import { Invoice } from './classes/Invoice.js';
 ```
-There are three main things to undertand here:
+There are three main things to understand here:
 1. Use the <i>import</i> keyword to have access to the code you are importing;
 2. The curly braces syntax is necessary when you only use <i>export</i> (in this case, an object with all the things you exported is accessible and you just have to import the parts you will use) instead of <i>export default</i> (is this case, only one thing is exported and you don't have to use the curly braces);
 3. The file extension is <i>.js</i>, not <i>.ts</i>.
 This happens because all of the TS code is converted onto JS code.

 Using modules has two major drawbacks:
-1. Older browser don't have support for this feature, so you application might not load or, if it loads, it may no work properly;
+1. Older browser don't have support for this feature, so your application might not load or, if it loads, it may no work properly;
 2. Notice that all the folder structure created in the src folder is entirely replicated in the public folder when the files are compiled.
 Because of this, the browser needs to make one HTTP request for each of these file and this causes to consume more network.
 To solve this you could use Webpack, which bundle your code in one file, and the browser just needs to make one HTTP request.

 ## 📦 More content